arnabsarker/Higher-Order-Homophily-Simplicial-Complexes/README.md

-# Simplicial Homophily Beyond Triads
+# Data and Code for Studying Simplicial Homophily Beyond Triads

 This repository contains data and code to replicate results in the paper